DYehorova/projected_dmet/README.md

+# Projected DMET

-# This set of code provides routine to perform ground-state and real-time projected DMET calculations
+This set of code provides routine to perform ground-state and real-time projected DMET calculations

 Dependencies: